What is a virtual terminal? How does it work? And do I need one?

 Accept credit cards and ACH transfers from the airport, at a trade show, at your home office or anywhere your business takes you with a versatile virtual terminal.
 You don’t need a company website or a physical storefront to use a virtual terminal, although they are still practical if you do.
 A virtual terminal is a great backup for your in-store equipment or online payment gateway.
 You can even add a small card reader to your virtual terminal so that you can process card-present transactions when you have the chance to, and take advantage of the lower interchange rate.

 Virtual terminals and online payment gateways are similar but not the same.
 An online payment gateway is customer-facing and used for ecommerce.
 It processes credit card transactions online by allowing customers to manually enter their card information on a business’s website.
 The data is encrypted and relayed through the online payment gateway to the merchant bank’s payment processor so it can get authorized and settled.
 A merchant installs and hosts software to set up an online payment gateway on its website.
 As a result, they are responsible for securing it and must undergo quarterly vulnerability scans of their IP address to comply with PCI standards (BankCard USA schedules these vulnerability scans by a PCI Approved Scanning Vendor for all of our ecommerce merchants, and walks them through remediation of vulnerable areas if the scan comes back negative.
 This is a complimentary service for all of our merchant accounts).

-Conversely, a merchant enters customers’ card data on to a virtual terminal, not the customers themselves.
+A virtual terminal is different in that the merchant enters customers’ card data, not the customers themselves.
 The virtual terminal is hosted on a remote server rather than the merchant’s.
-The merchant therefore doesn’t need a company website to process payments, just a secure internet connection.
-A merchant can log on to a virtual terminal account through a merchant service provider and manually enter transaction data provided by customers.
-Often, virtual terminals are used in conjunction with online payment gateways.
+All the merchant needs is a secure internet connection.
+A merchant can log on to a virtual terminal account and manually enter transaction data provided by customers.
+PCI compliance is the responsibility of the provider.